13 minute read

 Here’s why online communities are beneficial for customer support. 👇

-- Such online forums provide consumers with a place to share knowledge, ask questions, and learn from one another.
+- Online forums provide consumers with a place to share knowledge, ask questions, and learn from one another.

-- This will also improve your customer service team’s understanding of client issues.
+- They help improve your customer service team’s understanding of the most pressing customer issues, confusions, and concerns.

 - Customers who are using your product see it from a different perspective than yours.
 This means that they might come up with different kinds of solutions to the same problem.